FoxLisk/NMG-League-Bot/api_docs/README.md

 | discord_id        | String          | commentator's Discord ID                                     | "255676979460702210" |

 Note: Discord IDs are bigints serialized as strings.
 [Read their docs here](https://discord.com/developers/docs/reference#snowflakes).

-Currently the only data I store about commentators is their discord IDs, which is not super convenient for a consumer of this API.
-If you have a use case that would benefit from having more data in here, please let me know so I can prioritize improving this situation.